simone-angioni/midi/README.md

 python .\Generation\generator.py
 ```

+3 - The script will output four files in the same folder of the *generator.py*:
+-
-3 - The script will output the generated song along with the original song and the excerpt all converted.
+along with the original song and the excerpt all converted.
 Moreover it will create a *parameters.txt* file with the following information about the generated song:

 - *Priming Song* : title of the song used as priming
 - *Number of prime tokens* : number of prime tokens value